MM-Nazari/Startup-Final-Project/README.md

 - [Contributors](#contributors)

 ## Project Description
-For a detailed Project description, please refer to the [Project Description PDF](./NV%20Homework%20-%20Comparison.pdf).
+For a detailed Project description, please refer to the [Project Description PDF](./NV%20Homework%20-%20Comparison.pdf). <br />
 The Project Report is in [Project Report](./comparison_intel_nvidia.pdf)

 ## Contributors